 The course at Bridport & West Dorset Golf Club has wonderful views, and the club welcomes visitors.

 Seatown & Golden Cap

 Walk up Golden Cap, the highest point on the south coast, and reward yourself afterwards at the beachside Anchor Inn in Seatown.

 Follow in the steps of Meryl Streep, the French Lieutenant’s Woman, and gaze out to sea from the iconic Cobb.
-Laze on one of National Geographic’s 21 best beaches in the world in 2017 or amble up the high street with its small independent shops, and visit the museum, town mill and bakery.
-Enjoy fabulous food and harbour views at the HIX Oyster and Fish House and the Alexandra Hotel’s garden is lovely for afternoon tea.
-By the Bay on Marine Parade is good for fish and chips.
+Laze on one of the beaches or amble up the high street with its small independent shops, and visit the museum, town mill and bakery.
+Enjoy great food and harbour views at the HIX Oyster and Fish House and the Alexandra Hotel’s garden is lovely for afternoon tea.

 From Burton Bradstock drive east along the coast road for a superb view of St Catherine’s Chapel and the Fleet lagoon stretching down towards Portland, and beyond.
 With its Swannery, Children’s Farm, and Sub-tropical Gardens, small galleries and tea-rooms (the garden at Abbey House is a favourite), Abbotsbury has something of interest for all ages.